 Boiling water taps (also called 'instant hot water taps') are fast becoming the must-have appliance in British kitchens, offering next-level convenience for homeowners.
 If you're thinking of buying one for your kitchen, in this guide we hope to answer your most-asked questions about the costs, benefits and more.

-What is a boiling water tap, and how do boiling water taps work?
+How do boiling water taps work?

 Types of boiling water tap